Northern Westchester

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-MEMBERSHIP DRIVE FOR THE 2024-2025 UPCOMING YEAR WILL BEGIN IN JANUARY.
+MEMBERSHIP DRIVE FOR THE 2026-2027 YEAR IS CURRENTLY CLOSED.

 All Prospective Members shall reside or attend school in the Northern Westchester area.
 We coordinate with the other affiliated chapters in the New York area so that we do not infringe on their boundaries.